 Originally written for Flickering Myth

-For just over an hour I was subjected to what I can only describe as a series of sketches and set pieces.
-Even the worst comedy can generally elicit a smirk from me with a fart joke or boob gag, but here not even those stalwarts could stem the tide of utter tripe that was being presented.
-It was like that scene in Clerks 2 (if you know you’ll know).
-In addition, some of the ‘jokes’ were in bad taste.
+I say ‘film’ because what I was subjected to can only be described as a series of sketches and set pieces.
+I’m not high-brow; a good bood or fart joke will get a giggle out of me, but here not even those stalwarts could stem the tide of utter tripe that was being presented.
+Not only are the jokes devoid of humour, but a few of them are in bad taste.
 We are treated to the sights of a baby being plied with alcohol and Steve Job’s body being used as Apple product placement.
+Not cool.